Last Day to Apply for Spring 2019 Graduation is Friday, March 15th!

 Parking is available at the Ocean Center Parking Garage (CASH ONLY) and may cost $5 to $10, depending on arrival and departure times.

-A limited number of discounted parking passes will be on sale at ERNIE Central (located in the Student Union) starting November 5th for $3.
+A limited number of discounted parking passes will be on sale at ERNIE Central (located in the Student Union) starting April 1st for $3.
+Purchases must be made with a credit card in ERNIE Central.
 Guests can also pay for parking on the day of the ceremony (CASH ONLY)

 Please note, parking is limited and has run out in the past.
 Please inform your family members that parking is first come, first served.
 Carpooling is recommended.